-Expanded Application Of Timber
+Expanded Application Of Timber In High-Rise Construction

-According to a November 2017 article from The Architect’s Newspaper, the applications of cross-laminated timber (CLT) could be expanding significantly in the coming years.
+According to a recent article from The Architect’s Newspaper, the applications of cross-laminated timber (CLT) could be expanding significantly in the coming years.
 The article states that CLT could eventually be used in mid-rise buildings as it grows from applications that are more commonly close to the ground, such as your typical residential two-story home.
 The article goes on to state that increased usage of CLT for new construction projects will be heavily based on the amount of work industry experts put into analyzing current construction codes.
 “With CLT, everything rotates like a rigid body under seismic stresses,” John van de Lindt, of Colorado State University, told The Architect’s Newspaper.
 “Panels do not deform enough to dissipate energy and suck load right into them,” he added.

 Meet the Author